-They are several ways in which the right to know can be performed.
-The establishment of truth commissions is an important base in this regard, since they execute research over historical archives and documentation.
-The goal of such instance is to objectively establish factual information of human losses and material with damages.
-Along that. it is fundamental that such truth commissions also engage in education and social communication.
+They are several ways in which the right performed. know can be establishment of truth commissions is an important base in this regard, since they execute research over historical archives and documentation.
+The goal of such instance is to objectively establish factual information of human losses and material damages.
+Along with that, fundamental that such truth commissions also engage in education and social communication.
 The ultimate goal of these practices is to:

-- 1. Support justice by providing perpetrators evidences about of human rights abuses.
-Nonetheless, it is important to notice that -because of their extrajudicial naturetruth commissions cannot deliver justice themselves.
-Actually, its work is a more political, moral and emotional matter that prevents vengeance and impulse forgiveness. - 2.
-Consolidate democracy.
+- 1. Support justice by providing evidences about perpetrators of human rights abuses.
+Nonetheless, it is important to notice that -because of their extrajudicial nature- truth commissions cannot deliver justice themselves.
+Actually, its work is a more political, moral and emotional matter that prevents vengeance and impulse forgiveness. - Consolidate democracy.
 Truth commissions are part of transitional governments that overcome repressive regimes that are responsible of human right abuses.
 Democracy and